 This Texas girl has eaten her fair share of barbecue, some good, some not so good.
 I grew up with my dad smoking a brisket almost every weekend at the family lake house while the women made potato salad and pinto beans inside.
 Sometimes the brisket turned out absolutely heavenly, sometimes, not so much.
 I’ve stood in long lines, stood in short lines.
 I’ve eaten some decent ‘cue, spit out inedible brisket and been duped by a Cooper’s Barbecue that was most certainly not THE Cooper’s Barbecue (Spoiler: It was bad.
 Don’t go there.)
 BUT I am ecstatic that I think I have found what in my experience is THE BEST barbecue in Texas (sorry, dad).
 And right in my own backyard, no less.

 Evie Mae’s Barbecue in Wolfforth, Texas is truly the best barbecue I’ve ever had, and I’m not the only one who thinks it is the best either.
 Evie Mae’s was recently listed as #9 in Texas Monthly’s Top 50 Barbecue, a very well-deserved honor.
-Mr. Table and I have become superfans, standing in line in 104° weather, attending Friday night prime rib dinners (something you should absolutely do at least once if you’re within a couple hours drive), buying whole briskets for parties, and stalking their Instagram account for updates on when sellout happens.
-I could stop the search for a better BBQ restaurant and die a happy woman eating just Evie Mae’s for the rest of my life (not that I won’t, but I could).
+Mr. Table and I have become superfans, standing in line in 104° weather, attending Friday night prime rib dinners (something you should absolutely do at least once if you’re within a couple of hours drive), buying whole briskets for parties, and stalking their Instagram account for updates on when sellout happens.
+I could stop the search for a better BBQ restaurant and die a happy woman eating just Evie Mae's for the rest of my life (not that I won't, but I could).
 I recently had the opportunity to chat with Mallory and Arnis, the husband and wife duo that built this barbecue gem from the ground up.

 When I say from the ground up, I mean that quite literally.
 Arnis builds all of the restaurant’s smokers by hand, which is how they got started making some of the best barbecue in Texas.